autodesk-platform-services/aps-dx-samples-nodejs/ExchangeItemInfo.md

 ## Step 5a: Get Exchange information

-This step uses only the `exchangeId` received from the previous results.
-Click on Get Exchange Information.
-[See NodeJs code](/services/aps/dx.js).
+Use the `exchangeId` from Step 4 and click `Get Exchange Information` to list the properties of a Data Exchange [See NodeJs code](/services/aps/dx.js).

 ![Step 5a](./images/exchangeInfo.png)